chachako/visual-effects/README.md

 - **A way to be able to observe changes of some composable content**.
 The current `view.isDirty` is not available for `Modifier.graphicsLayers` and requires more practice here.
 - **Support `RenderEffect` and more.**

+> In addition, for the reasons and performance issues regarding the birth of this library see [this thread](https://kotlinlang.slack.com/archives/CJLTWPH7S/p1651861216776359?thread_ts=1651845634.528419&cid=CJLTWPH7S), [@romainguy](https://github.com/romainguy) explains it very well 🙂.

 ## Contribution